huangzj421/BinauralWSJ0Mix/README.md

 # Binaural WSJ0Mix dataset

-Clean binaural separation dataset for two or three speakers in [Real-time binaural speech separation with preserved spatial cues](https://ieeexplore.ieee.org/abstract/document/9053215).
-Briefly, we randomly sampled two or three speaker locations in the HRTF database from the CIPIC, convolved with randomly sampled two or three utterances from the wsj0 and mixed them all.
+Binaural separation dataset for two or three speakers in [Real-time binaural speech separation with preserved spatial cues](https://ieeexplore.ieee.org/abstract/document/9053215).
+Briefly, we randomly sampled 2 or 3 speaker locations in the HRTF database from the CIPIC, convolved with randomly sampled two or three utterances from the wsj0 and mixed them all.
+Also, we created 2 speakers mixture with DEMAND noise or simulated BRIR reverberance.

 ## Requirements

-These scripts require the Numpy, Scipy, Pandas, and Pysoundfile packages.
+These scripts require the Numpy, Scipy, Pandas packages.

 ## Prerequisites